rmettler/cpp_delegates/doc/delegate/create.md

 - `pTarget` - _template parameter_
   The function pointer or member function pointer used to initialize the `rome::delegate` instance.
 - `C` - _template parameter_
-  The class type of the non-static member function.
+  The class providing the non-static member function.
 - `obj`
   A reference of the object used to initialize the `rome::delegate` instance together with a member function pointer.
 - `T` - _template parameter_
-  Type of the function object used to initialize the `rome::delegate` instance.
+  The type of the function object used to initialize the `rome::delegate` instance.
 - `target`
   A function object used to initialize the `rome::delegate` instance.